alexeykiselev/WavesFinality/white_paper/WavesFinality.typ

 === Finality Model Simulation

-A block is considered final if it receives at least 2/3 of the total generation balances as votes.
+A block is considered final if it receives at least $2/3$ of the total generation balances as votes.

 Generators are divided into three groups:
-- _Block generators_: Generators that produce the block with the minimum delay.
+- _Block generator_: A generator that produces the block with the minimum delay.
 - _Alternative generators_: Generators that produce alternative blocks within the delay threshold.
 - _Non-participating generators_: Generators whose delays exceed the threshold and are considered non-participating in block generation at this height.